 Vinegar and Water

 Vinegar is one of the most versatile products you can find.
 Its high acidic levels make it effective at cleaning most stains and surfaces.
-Vinegar can easily make tough stains surrender and is an excellent way to get rid of bad odors.
+Vinegar can easily make tough stains surrender and is an excellent way to tackle bad odors.

-You can also fill a bucket if you wish to damp mop, but remember to wring out all of the extra water.
+You can also fill a bucket if you wish to damp mop, but remember to wring out all extra water.

-When you need an extra-deep clean, vinegar and water might not cut it.
+Vinegar and water might not cut when you need an extra-deep clean.
 Adding a bit of plant-based liquid soap can significantly enhance the mixture.
 Plant-based liquid soap is very mild and gentle on wooden floors.

 Use one-eighth of a cup of vinegar and one-eighth of a cup of liquid soap in a gallon of water.
 You can either damp mop the floors or use a spray bottle for easy application.

 If you want to add some scent, use a few drops of your favorite essential oil.
-Our favorite for cleaning is lavender; it adds a lovely floral fragrance that lasts.
+Our favorite for cleaning is lavender; it adds a lovely, long-lasting floral fragrance.

 Black tea is high in tannic acids, making it another excellent choice for cleaning hardwood floors (7).
 It’s an easy method to apply, and no, you don’t need to find giant tea bags.

-Let two tea bags soak in a pot of boiling water for a couple of minutes — no need to add sugar.
+Let two teabags soak in a pot of boiling water for a couple of minutes.
 Pour the tea into a bucket and use a damp mop to wipe your floors gently.

 The tea will bring subtle shine to the floors, making them look refreshed.
 It’ll also add a calming scent.